carlosjln/jsonbadger/docs/api/schema.md

 Normalization notes:
 - object-form `index` defaults to `btree` unless `using` says otherwise
-- invalid/unsupported inline index option values are normalized permissively
+- invalid or unsupported inline index values are ignored permissively